 - Race day recycling – Cardboard, plastic jugs, beer cups and water bottles will be collected by the event and recycled by Republic Services and the Chicago Park District.
 We are targeting a 60% diversion rate.

 - Eco-friendly portable toilet facilities – Paper products at over 600 portable restrooms rented for the event are made of 100% recycled content.

 - Closed loop course – The Bank of America Shamrock Shuffle 8K is a closed loop course, starting and finishing in Grant Park, eliminating unnecessary travel often required by point-to-point courses.

-- Public transportation – Participants, spectators, and volunteers are highly encouraged to use public transportation race weekend, such as CTA, Metra and Divvy.
+- Public transportation – Participants, spectators, and volunteers are highly encouraged to use public transportation race weekend, such as CTA and Metra.
 Grant Park, the location of the Bank of America Shamrock Shuffle 8K start and finish lines and Post-Race Party, is located in the heart of downtown Chicago, a central hub public transportation.

 Beyond race weekend